enlupi/FCC-Validation/README.md

 k4_local_repo
 ```

-My recommendation is that for each test or study, you copy the main `XML` file that contains the description of the drift chamber, taken from [k4geo repository](https://github.com/key4hep/k4geo/blob/main/lcgeoTests/compact/DCH_standalone_o1_v02.xml).
+For each test or study, it is best to copy the main `XML` file that contains the description of the drift chamber, taken from [k4geo repository](https://github.com/key4hep/k4geo/blob/main/lcgeoTests/compact/DCH_standalone_o1_v02.xml).
 Remember to:
 * remove the `debugGeometry` tag
 * use the proper path to the materials and elements `XML` files